McCastles/JMC/markdowns/examples/tuple-array-with-object-enum.md

 # __Example Array With Object Enum Schema__
 Parsed from file: [tuple-array-with-object-enum.json](https://github.com/McCastles/JMC/blob/master/examples/simple/simple-array-with-object-enum.json)

-_Simple schema with array (one of the values is an object) with enumerated values_
+> Simple schema with array (one of the values is an object) with enumerated values
-## Table of Contents
 * [Properties](#properties)
 	* [people](#people)
 		* [people[0]](#people)